nhsuk/nhsuk-frontend/packages/components/hint/README.md

 # Hint

-To discuss or contribute to this component, visit the [GitHub issue for this component](https://github.com/nhsuk/nhsuk-frontend/issues/221).

 ## Guidance

 Find out more about the hint component and when to use it in the [NHS digital service manual](https://beta.nhs.uk/service-manual/styles-components-patterns/hint-text).